Steigner/Robo_Medicinae_I/README.md

 ## Video

 ## Citation
-If you want to quote, please quote as Master's Thesis.
+If you want to cite, please quote as Master's Thesis.

-**Note:** Please read the whole file before copying the quote, there are additional tags for the full quote.
+**Note:** Please read the whole file before copying the cite, there are additional tags for the full citation.

 JUŘÍČEK, Martin.  _Design and implementation of the robotic platform for an experimental laboratory task._ [online].
 Brno, 2022.
 Available at: https://www.vutbr.cz/studenti/zav-prace/detail/138561.
 Master’s Thesis.
 Brno University of Technology, Faculty of Mechanical Engineering, Institute of Automation and Computer Science.
 Supervised by Ing.
 Roman Parák